 Scope

-This Annex applies to equipment intended to be used to reduce, remove or destroy adipose tissue, such as equipment for liposuction, lipolysis or lipoplasty as listed in Section 4 of Annex XVI to Regulation (EU) 2017/745.
+This Annex applies to equipment intended to be used to reduce, remove or destroy adipose tissue, such as equipment for liposuction, lipolysis or lipoplasty, listed in Section 4 of Annex XVI to Regulation (EU) 2017/745.
 This Annex does not apply to active implantable devices.

 Definitions